AdamBoley/Project-Beergate/README.md

 - ensure all templating language is properly indented - done
 - implement messages
 - On search results page, invite user to perform another search if theirs returns no reviews - done
+- Landing page with no reviews needs pagination bar pushed down - done
+- Rework early part of Bugs section, esp. parts that deal with old project - done

+In progress:

+- Review and update Bootstrap card structure for non-AllAuth templates:
+    - base / navbar - logged-in note for collapsed navbars
+    - index
+    - review
+        - main image is rather large so reduce size - done
+        - centre comment rich-text field - more difficult
+    - add_review - try to centre the rich-text editor box
+    - update_review - increase width, use same layout as add_review - done
+    - delete_review - add link to update the review - done
+    - user_reviews - in progress
+    - search_results - in progress
+- Style AllAuth templates - sign-in, sign-up, login, logout, email, password, etc -

+- Testing section for exhaustive manual testing - outline in place

+- Exhaustive manual testing

+To do:

+- Explictly state the number of reviews the user has vs how many are approved on the user_reviews page.
+Define in context using len? or use templating count?

+- Consider using a new method for UpdateView: https://docs.djangoproject.com/en/3.2/topics/forms/modelforms/#the-save-method - override save method?

+- The SECURE_SSL_REDIRECT and SECURE_HSTS_SECONDS security settings provided last session caused localhost to fail
+    - Is it acceptable to not include these?
+    - Use a conditional - if working in deployment, apply these settings

+- How to create a view to order by the output of a class method
+    - average_score method
+    - Ronan will look into this

+- give bugs section titles for each bug

+- Modify Reviews so that they have realistic content, not just Lorem Ipsum bulk text

+- Have enough records in the database so that all sorting and filtering views work and can be demostrated

+Readme:

+- Add screenshots of all pages to Readme
+- Upload wireframes to readme
+- add line-breaks for clearer structure